Athiraajith91/Portfolio/README.md

 # Portfolio

-Python Curriculum Development Portfolio – Sample Lesson
+Python Curriculum Development and Web Development Curriculum Portfolio – Sample Lesson

 This repository contains a sample of my curriculum development work, including a structured coding lesson designed as part of my experience as an International Coding Instructor.